August 12, 2020 | 10 Min

 - Kathrine Jones, Director of Platform Strategy at Myplanet

-These solutions are stitched together on the frontend to create the overall customer experience and are synced on the backend to automatically and seamlessly handle data transformations, which we’ll cover in more detail over the next few sections.
+These solutions are stitched together on the frontend to create the overall customer experience and are synced on the backend to automatically and seamlessly handle data transformations which we’ll cover in more detail over the next few sections.

-Experience & Content Modelling
+Experience and Content Modelling

-Traditional monolithic platforms have a page centric model with one site template engine that pulls in various objects and elements from an underlying database.
+Traditional monolithic platforms have a page-centric model with one site template engine that pulls in various objects and elements from an underlying database.

 This is where Harry Rosen began to map the content managed components on the backend to the frontend components.
 This extends beyond pages to a more granular view that revolves around slots and delivery keys that is easier to map at the component level.

 A great tool like Storybook will allow you to quickly design these components first and share them with stakeholders and content creators to ensure feedback on scope, agreed creator flexibility and signoff is attained before schema creation in Amplience and binding to the APIs takes place.

 Headless Preview Capabilities

-Once a components design and schema are implemented, this enables Harry Rosen to make use of the preview feature in Amplience based on a component’s unique delivery key, enabling content creators to see what the changes they are making look like before scheduling and/or publishing takes place.
+Once a component’s design and schema are implemented this enables Harry Rosen to make use of the preview feature in Amplience based on a component’s unique delivery key, enabling content creators to see what the changes they are making look like before scheduling and/or publishing takes place.

 The code in the preview environment should match the production code to ensure preview accuracy for the content creator.
-Once the preview environments are created, the developer is no longer required and content creators no longer face bottlenecks in their content production pipeline beyond the content creation itself!
+Once the preview environments are created the developer is no longer required and content creators no longer face bottlenecks in their content production pipeline beyond the content creation itself!

 “Mature best-of-breed MACH solutions, such as Amplience, can rival and surpass both the developer and editorial experience requirements.”

-- James Brooke, Founder & CEO at Amplience
+- James Brooke, Amplience Founder

-Commerce & Content
+Commerce and Content

-A product slider can be populated with product information held in commercetools with Amplience storing the commercetools product ID in the Amplience content model to then be leveraged by the frontend to make the call for fresh data to be pulled down and rendered from commercetools.
+A product slider can be populated with product information held in commercetools, for example, with Amplience storing the commercetools product ID in the Amplience content model, which is used by the frontend to make the call for fresh data to be pulled down and rendered from commercetools.

-Caching Strategies for MACH architecture
+Caching Strategies for MACH Architecture

 The Harry Rosen caching strategy makes for incredibly fast load times and a highly performant site experience.
 It’s worth reviewing Harry Rosen’s caching strategy in a little more depth.

 Site traffic automatically keeps the site cache up to date, including JSON API responses.
 The result was response times that are typically 2-4x faster.
 This also ensures that APIs are protected from traffic surges and leads to a more robust solution.